Jaume93/Mars-Rover-Mission/rover-mars/README.md

-# Rover Mars Mission v0.1
+# Rover Mars Mission Challenge v0.1

+## Introduction

 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 Develop a software that translates the commands sent from earth to instructions